-- 1. 'Fraud', including 'plagiarism', means actions or omissions by a student which make it impossible in whole or in part to properly evaluate his/her knowledge, understanding and skills.
-Allowing and/or enabling other students to engage in fraud is also considered fraud under these regulations. - 2.
-'Plagiarism' refers to the use and presentation of ideas or words from one's own (autoplagiarism) or someone else's sources without proper acknowledgment of the sources. - 3.
-If the Board of Examiners determines that a student has engaged in fraudulent behaviour with respect to an exam or exam component, the Board of Examiners will take appropriate measures. - 4.
-In serious cases of fraud (as outlined in the Rules and Regulations document), the Board of Examiners can propose to UM's Executive Board that the student(s) concerned be permanently deregistered from the BBM or MSB programme. - 5.
-The Rules and Regulations include further provisions about what constitutes fraud and which disciplinary measures the Board of Examiners can impose.
+- 1. The Rules and Regulations include further provisions about what constitutes fraud and which disciplinary measures the Board of Examiners can impose. - 2.
+'Fraud', including 'plagiarism', means actions or omissions by a student which make it impossible in whole or in part to properly evaluate his/her knowledge, understanding and skills.
+Allowing and/or enabling other students to engage in fraud is also considered fraud under these regulations.

+- 3. 'Plagiarism' refers to the use and presentation of ideas or words from one's own (autoplagiarism) or someone else's sources without proper acknowledgment of the sources. - If the Board of Examiners determines that a student has engaged in fraudulent behaviour with respect to an exam or exam component, the Board of Examiners will take appropriate measures. - 5.
+In serious cases of fraud (as outlined in the Rules and Regulations document), the Board of Examiners can propose to UM's Executive Board that the student(s) concerned be permanently deregistered from the BBM, MIE, or MSB programme.